 - Adding new calculations (calculated columns and measures)

 - Defining the formatting, default summarization and sort order for a column

 - Grouping or clustering values

-- No Built in-date hierarchy: When importing data, then by default every date/datetime column will also have a built-in date hierarchy available by default.
+No built-in date hierarchy: When importing data, then by default every date/datetime column will also have a built-in date hierarchy available by default.
 For example, if importing a table of sales orders including a column OrderDate, then upon using OrderDate in a visual, it will be possible to choose the appropriate level (Year, Month, Day) to use.
 This built-in date hierarchy is not available when using DirectQuery mode.
-Note however that if there is Date table available in the underlying source (as is common in many data warehouses) then the DAX Time Intelligence functions can be used as normal.
+Note however that if there is a Date table available in the underlying source (as is common in many data warehouses) then the DAX Time Intelligence functions can be used as normal.

-Limitations (by default) for measures: By default, the DAX functions and expressions that can be used in measures is restricted.
+Limitations (by default) for measures: By default, the DAX functions and expressions that can be used in measures are restricted.
 Again, autocomplete will restrict the functions listed, and an error will occur if an invalid function or expression is used.
-The reason is simply to ensure that, by default, measures are restricted to simple measures that are unlikely by themselves cause any performance issues.
-Advanced users can choose to bypass this limitation by selecting File > Options and then Settings > Options > DirectQuery, then selecting the option Allow unrestricted measures in DirectQuery mode.
+The reason is simply to ensure that, by default, measures are restricted to simple measures that are unlikely by themselves to cause any performance issues.
+Advanced users can choose to bypass this limitation by selecting File > Options and settings > Options and then DirectQuery, then selecting the option Allow unrestricted measures in DirectQuery mode.
 When that option is selected, any DAX expression that is valid for a measure can be used.
 Users must be aware, however, that some expressions that perform well when the data is imported may result in very slow queries to the backend source when in DirectQuery mode.

 For example, by default:

 It would be possible to author a measure that simply summed the sales amount:

 It would not be possible to author a measure that then averaged that SalesAmount over all of the Items:

 The reason is that such a measure could result in poor performance if there were a very large number of items.